DzikoButao/Navigation-Aid-System/README.md

 ## <a name="introduction">🤖 Introduction</a>

 This project is mobile based navigation aid app that gives step by step directional instructions to visually impaired users.
-It users react native machine learning libraries to detect objects and give instructions on what next steps the user should take.
+It users react native machine learning libraries to detect objects and give instructions on the next steps the user should take depending on the obstacle detected.

 ## <a name="tech-stack">⚙️ Tech Stack</a>